hashicorp/consul-template/README.md

   perms = 0600

   # This option backs up the previously rendered template at the destination
   # path before writing a new one.
-It keeps exactly one backup.
-This option is
+It keeps `rotating_backups` backups.
+  # If `rotating_backups = 0`, it will keep all backup files.
+This option
-  # useful for preventing accidental changes to the data without having a
+  # is useful for preventing accidental changes to the data without
-  # rollback strategy.
+  # having a rollback strategy.
   backup = true
+  rotating_backups = 1

   # These are the delimiters to use in the template.
 The default is "{{" and
   # "}}", but for some templates, it may be easier to use a different delimiter